Blog

 Planting shrubs

 Shrubs, bushes and trees are one of the best ways to help shade your AC unit, especially when they are properly placed.
 However, you will want to consider what side of your home your AC unit is on.
-Every side of your home endures different amounts of sunlight, so depending on what side your AC unit is one, be sure you are planting trees and shrubs that will thrive in those conditions.
+Every side of your home endures different amounts of sunlight, so depending on what side your AC unit is on, be sure you are planting trees and shrubs that will thrive in those conditions.

 It’s also important that you do not plant too close to your AC unit, as that can restrict airflow!